b0ryaa/Cerberus-Dos/README.md

 Cerberus can **deal with strong servers** and **can be optimized** for non typical targets.

-Raven will fit your purpose, even if it is **jamming down wifi networks or bluetooth devices**.
+Cerberus will fit your purpose, even if it is **jamming down wifi networks or bluetooth devices**.

 _I archived this repository because I currently do not want to work on it._